Scheriproct Ointment (30g)

 It also contains perfume oil, chypre (fragrances), which may also cause allergic reactions.

 Always read the patient information leaflet for a complete list of warnings and drug interactions.
-Speak to your doctor or pharmacist before first applying the ointment if you have any concerns.

 Pregnancy and breastfeeding